jupyter/enhancement-proposals/jep-process/README.md

    3. Why it should be a JEP

    4. 1.
 See the “JEP / Not-a-JEP Rubric” below.
 3. A *Shepherd* is identified to see the process through.
 (Shepherds are assigned on a round-robin basis from a set of interested engaged volunteers).
+4. A number is assigned to the JEP to track it through the rest of the process.

 Outcome: